 Hey teaching friends!
 I was thinking about how quickly the fall seems to be going – for me anyway.
 And how the holidays seem to be rushing past!

 I have no less than 6 different locations in my local area where my kids can go to grab some free candy – and that is just within our local community!

 Perhaps some of your classroom parents feel the same and I have a fun solution for the week AFTER Halloween!
-The Great Candy Comparison!

-If some forget, just run to the local big box store and grab some mix packs o leftover candy on clearance.
+If some forget, just run to the local big box store and grab some mix packs of leftover candy on clearance.

 Run off this fun 8-page freebie front to back – or place under the doc cam if you need to save on paper – and have the students work through it using their candy.